I started Overcoming Odds in order to help others overcome their own odds, and show people how I’ve tackled my fears of judgment and rejection.

 Most adoptees don't realize this, most adoption agencies don't teach this.

-Today, I am still an orphan, but I am no longer alone; no longer scared.
+Today, I am still an orphan, but I am no longer scared; no longer alone.
 I am no longer defined by a word.

 Today, I am living a life that I didn't know was possible.

-Today, I am on a mission to ensure that every adoptee can live the life they have always dreamed of, despite their hardships and misfortunes.
+Today, I am on a mission to ensure that every adoptee and foster youth can live the life they have always dreamed of, despite their hardships and misfortunes.

 Coming to the U.S. from Russia, meant coming to realize new opportunities.
 Since being here, I've: